AntMenG/CalculatorV2/README.md

 			<img src="cover.png" width="100%"  style="float: left;">
 		</td>
 		<td width="80%" align="center" style="text-align: center;">
-				Scientific calculator developed in Android Studio, its prince of operation is to print the contents of its buttons in a string of text, which, will be extracted later to do the respective operations of each one of them.
+				Scientific calculator developed in Android Studio, its principle of operation is to print the contents of its buttons in the text string, which will be extracted later to perform the respective operations of each of them.
 		</td>
 	</tr>
 </table>